sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 </tbody>
 </table>

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get.

 <a href="" id="maintenancehourssimple-hours"></a>**MaintenanceHoursSimple/Hours**
-Node for maintenance schedule.
+<p style="margin-left: 20px">Node for maintenance schedule.

 <a href="" id="maintenancehourssimple-hours-starttime"></a>**MaintenanceHoursSimple/Hours/StartTime**
-Specifies the start time for maintenance hours in minutes from midnight.
+<p style="margin-left: 20px">Specifies the start time for maintenance hours in minutes from midnight.
 For example, to set a 2:00 am start time, set this value to 120.

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get and Replace.

 <a href="" id="maintenancehourssimple-hours-duration"></a>**MaintenanceHoursSimple/Hours/Duration**
-Specifies the duration of maintenance window in minutes.
+<p style="margin-left: 20px">Specifies the duration of maintenance window in minutes.
 For example, to set a 3-hour duration, set this value to 180.

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get and Replace.

 <a href="" id="inboxapps"></a>**InBoxApps**
-Node for the in-box app settings.
+<p style="margin-left: 20px">Node for the in-box app settings.

 <a href="" id="inboxapps-skypeforbusiness"></a>**InBoxApps/SkypeForBusiness**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Node for the Skype for Business settings.

 <a href="" id="inboxapps-skypeforbusiness-domainname"></a>**InBoxApps/SkypeForBusiness/DomainName**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies the domain of the Skype for Business account when you are using Active Directory.
 For more information, see [Set up Skype for Business Online](https://support.office.com/en-us/article/Set-up-Skype-for-Business-Online-40296968-e779-4259-980b-c2de1c044c6e?ui=en-US&rs=en-US&ad=US#bkmk_users).

-The data type is char.
+<p style="margin-left: 20px">The data type is char.
 Supported operation is Get and Replace.

 <a href="" id="inboxapps-welcome"></a>**InBoxApps/Welcome**
-Node for the welcome screen.
+<p style="margin-left: 20px">Node for the welcome screen.

 <a href="" id="inboxapps-welcome-autowakescreen"></a>**InBoxApps/Welcome/AutoWakeScreen**
-Automatically turn on the screen using motion sensors.
+<p style="margin-left: 20px">Automatically turn on the screen using motion sensors.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="inboxapps-welcome-currentbackgroundpath"></a>**InBoxApps/Welcome/CurrentBackgroundPath**
-Background image for the welcome screen.
+<p style="margin-left: 20px">Background image for the welcome screen.
 To set this, specify a https URL to a PNG file (only PNGs are supported for security reasons).

-The data type is string.
+<p style="margin-left: 20px">The data type is string.
 Supported operation is Get and Replace.

 <a href="" id="inboxapps-welcome-meetinginfooption"></a>**InBoxApps/Welcome/MeetingInfoOption**
-Meeting information displayed on the welcome screen.
+<p style="margin-left: 20px">Meeting information displayed on the welcome screen.

-Valid values:
+<p style="margin-left: 20px">Valid values:

 -   0 - Organizer and time only
 -   1 - Organizer, time, and subject.
 Subject is hidden in private meetings.

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get and Replace.

 <a href="" id="inboxapps-wirelessprojection"></a>**InBoxApps/WirelessProjection**
-Node for the wireless projector app settings.
+<p style="margin-left: 20px">Node for the wireless projector app settings.

 <a href="" id="inboxapps-wirelessprojection-pinrequired"></a>**InBoxApps/WirelessProjection/PINRequired**
-Users must enter a PIN to wirelessly project to the device.
+<p style="margin-left: 20px">Users must enter a PIN to wirelessly project to the device.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="inboxapps-wirelessprojection-enabled"></a>**InBoxApps/WirelessProjection/Enabled**
-Enables wireless projection to the device.
+<p style="margin-left: 20px">Enables wireless projection to the device.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="inboxapps-wirelessprojection-channel"></a>**InBoxApps/WirelessProjection/Channel**
-Wireless channel to use for Miracast operation.
+<p style="margin-left: 20px">Wireless channel to use for Miracast operation.
 The supported channels are defined by the Wi-Fi Alliance Wi-Fi Direct specification.

 <table>
 <colgroup>